matthewgream/weather/README.md

 and all processes, including server components, run as root.
 The MQTT broker is not password protected.
 The server publishes itself as 'weather.local' using mDNS via. avahi.
 UPnP is used to configure an inbound sshd gateway.
 Configure sshd as public key authentication only -- no password.
 The Ecowitt sinks must to be configured as per ecowitt2mqtt instructions.
 The sinks can still publish to other services including Ecowitt itself.
+The server's webpage is responsive and will autorefresh.

 ![Server](images/server1.jpg)
 ![Server](images/server2.jpg)